-DR. AMBER DAUB, DEAN
+DR. BYRON MILLER, DEAN

 The School of Education seeks to prepare highly effective school teachers, principals, school counselors, and superintendents for all schools.
-Our purpose includes (1) providing a quality professional program leading to teacher, principal, school counselor, and superintendent certifications in Texas, (2) acquiring a strong academic foundation, (3) providing practical applications in diverse populations with field-based experiences and practicums, and (4) promoting, developing, and practicing ethical and professional practices in all students, faculty, and staff.
+Our purpose includes (1) providing a quality professional program leading to teacher, principal, and school counselor certifications in Texas, (2) acquiring a strong academic foundation, (3) providing practical applications in diverse populations with fieldbased experiences and practicums, and (4) promoting, developing, and practicing ethical and professional practices in all students, faculty, and staff.
 All programs apply Christian principles in the integration of faith and learning.